Kliovo Shop

 Stop Manually Assigning Couriers.
 Let Smart Routing Do It.

-Smart Courier Routing software in Kliovo Shop automatically matches every order to the right courier using 4 layers of logic — city, weight, payment method, and order value.
+Smart Courier Routing in Kliovo Shop automatically matches every order to the right courier using four routing rules — city, weight, payment method, and order value.
 Set the rules once.
 Every order follows them.

 How Smart Courier Routing works